mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 ### Multiple Component Failure

-During the process of recovery from failure of a single component, if another component also fails, HDM would detect the failure and notify the user through the vCenter events.
-This also applies to the case of simultaneous multiple HDM component hosts restart.
-HDM components may not fully recover and migrated VMs may not get rolled back.
+If a second component fails while the system is recovering from the failure of a single component, HDM will detect the failure send a notification through vCenter events.
+This will also be the case if multiple HDM component hosts restart simultaneously.
+HDM components may not fully recover and migrated VMs may not migrate back.

-Multiple component failures may require HDM Reset to restore the system.
+Multiple component failures may require an HDM reset to restore the system.

 ### HDM Appliance Restart

-Restarting the Appliance does not impact migrated VMs and it does not impact future migration operations as well.

-Operations in progress during the appliance restart will be affected in the following way.
+Restarting the appliance does not impact migrated VMs, nor does it impact future migration operations.
+Operations in progress during the appliance restart will be affected as follows:

-1. ARM cold migration of a VM.
-    *   The ongoing bulk transfer will fail and the operation will be retried from the beginning.
+1. ARM cold migration of a VM: The ongoing bulk transfer will fail and the operation will be retried from the beginning.
-2. VM migration to On-Cloud would resume after restart and complete successfully
+2. VM migration to the cloud will resume after restart and complete successfully
-3. ARM warm migration
+3. ARM warm migration:
-    *   If the appliance reboot happened during the VM compute migrate of the flow, both the migrate and bulk transfer will fail.
+    *   If the appliance reboot occurs while migrating the compute VM, the migration and the bulk transfer will both fail.
-    *   If the appliance reboot was after the successful VM compute migrate, only the bulk transfer will be retried.
+    *   If the appliance reboot occurs after the successful migration of the compute VM, only the bulk transfer will be retried.
-4. VMs running on the cloud
-    *   Will continue to run.
-    *   Some operations like RTO/RPO periodic flush will resume after the reboot completes
+4. VMs running in the cloud will continue to run.
+Some operations such as RTO/RPO periodic flush will resume after the reboot completes.
-5. SQS heartbeat
-    *   SQS heartbeats will be missing for the duration of the reboot for about 2 minutes
+5. SQS heartbeats will be missing throughout the duration of the reboot, which should last approximately two minutes.
-6. vCenter plugin
-    *   vCenter plugin will display the message that it cannot connect with appliance for this duration.
+6. vCenter plugin will display a message throughout the duration of the reboot, that it cannot connect with the appliance.

 ### HDM Component VM Restart

-The HDM deployment consists of a set of  microservices running as containers in VM which are deployed On-Premise as well as On-Cloud.
+HDM deployment consists of a set of  microservices running as containers in VM which are deployed On-Premise as well as On-Cloud.
 Depending on the deployment type, we will have all the below VMs or a subset of them

 *   HDM_Cloud_Manager
 *   HDM_Cloud_Cache